RSchneyer/scoutingfrc/README.md

 We would love to have all the help we can in building and testing this website!
 Let us know at [ScoutingFRC@gmail.com](mailto:ScoutingFRC@gmail.com)

+## Acknowledgements
+Thank you to The Blue Alliance makers for having an easy to use API.

 ## Authors
 Reid Schneyer - "Profensional" AngularJS Developer* Ryley Radack - FIRST Retired Programmer*